wenkokke/setup-agda/README.md

 If 🏗 is specified, the platform supports building the Agda version from source.

-You can find the configuration for legacy builds in <.github/workflows/test-build-legacy.yml>.
+You can find the configuration for legacy builds in the [test-build-legacy][test-build-legacy] workflow.
 These builds are not regularly tested, and the maintainers do not intent to fix them if they break.
 Please report any failing build *that is listed as working*.

 [^1]: This version can only be built with Stack.
 Set the input `enable-stack` to build with Stack.

 If you find a configuration for this action which can build legacy versions not listed here, please open an issue.

 [custom-binary-distributions]: https://github.com/wenkokke/setup-agda/releases/tag/latest
+[test-build-legacy]: .github/workflows/test-build-legacy.yml